EXCLUSIVE-Draft deal calls for UN access to all Iran sites -source

 source said on Tuesday.

-The source also said that if the deal is agreed, a U.N.
+The source also said that if the deal is accepted, a U.N.

 Security Council resolution on it would ideally be adopted this